![]() |

 If the problem is that some tables are getting slower and slower you

-should try to optimise the table with OPTIMIZE TABLE
+should try to optimise the table with OPTIMIZE TABLE or

-.
+myisamchk.
 See section Database Administration.
 You should also

-check the slow queries with EXPLAIN
+check the slow queries with EXPLAIN.

 You should also read the OS-specific section in this manual for problems that may be unique to your environment.
 See section Operating System Specific Notes.